kritipandey/user-finder/README.md

 ## Github User Finder

-We can find any github user from this app.
+We can search for a github user from here.
 It is built in React.

 ### Demo